Jiteshsahare/Anonymity/README.md

 # Anonymity
-This project focuses on designing a Linux (Debian) based virtual OS through which the anonymity of the user can me preserved.
+This project focuses on designing a Linux (Debian) based virtual OS through which the anonymity of the user can be preserved.